Bootstrapping Yang-Mills matrix integrals: Analytic trajectories and eigenvalue distributions

-Note that the delta function $\delta(z_1-z_3)$ in the first part leads to the sum of two length variable $(n_1+n_3)$ in \eqref{1213-trajectory}.
-In general, we observe that duplicate matrices lead to delta functions in the multi-eigenvalue density and thus length sums associated with identical matrices.
+Note that the delta function $\delta(z_1-z_3)$ in the first part leads to the sum of two length variables, $(n_1+n_3)$, in \eqref{1213-trajectory}.
+In general, we observe that duplicate matrices lead to delta functions in the multi-eigenvalue density and thus the associated lengths are added together.